Forums of Resolution and Procedures

 Formal rules of evidence do not apply, and the Chair shall make all determinations regarding the admissibility, probative value, prejudicial effect, repetitiveness, redundancy, relevancy, etc., of evidence presented.
 Evidence that was excluded or redacted from the record as impermissible will not be admissible at the hearing.
 Hearsay is admissible if the Chair finds that it is generally reliable, but any party may present reasons that admitted hearsay evidence is or is not sufficiently reliable to be the basis for a finding of responsibility.

 The parties may request extensions that may be granted, if reasonable, at the discretion of the Director.
 Extensions granted to one party will be granted to the other party.
 Delays simply to prolong the process will not be permitted, and failure to meet deadlines will generally result in forfeiture of a party’s ability to participate in that aspect of the process.
-Subject to a demonstration of compelling circumstances, a party who declines or fails to participate in a meeting or interview, provide evidence, or suggests witnesses, waives their right to do so upon the issuance of the final report and/or record.
+Subject to a demonstration of compelling circumstances, a party who declines or fails to participate in a meeting or interview, provides evidence, or suggests witnesses, waives their right to do so upon the issuance of the final report and/or record.

 Identifying Witnesses

 Witnesses presented on behalf of the parties must have factual first-hand knowledge of the incident in question.
-In cases requiring special expertise, the University may appoint individuals with similar expertise to serve as consultants to the hearing body.
+In cases requiring special expertise, the University may appoint individuals with similar expertise to serve as consultants to the decision-maker.
 The consultant may be present and provide information as called upon during the hearing.

 Expert Witness testimony is admissible only when the Director determines that such testimony is potentially relevant to the investigation and where the investigator determines that the expert witness is qualified to provide such testimony.
-In order for expert witness testimony to be considered for purposes of adjudication, they must be available to attend the live hearing and must testify at the live hearing if called by the Panel.
+In order for expert witness testimony to be considered for purposes of adjudication, they must be available to attend the live hearing and must testify at the live hearing if called by the decision-maker.
 The expert witness must also submit to cross-examination.
 If an expert witness is not available to testify at the live hearing and/or does not testify when called at the live hearing, any prior statement, testimony, or written report submitted may not be considered to determine responsibility.

-Notice of Hearing
+Notice of Hearing and Timelines

 Request to Delay

-The Respondent may request a postponement of no more than three (3) business days for reasonable cause.
-The Director will determine the validity of the request.
-Absent extenuating circumstances, a request for a postponement must be made in writing, include supporting rationale, and be received by the person sending the hearing notification at least two (2) business days before the scheduled hearing.
 The University reserves the right to reschedule a hearing for the first appropriate available date.
 Given the number of individuals involved in a hearing, and the attendant difficulty of scheduling and rescheduling them in a timely manner, it may not be possible to accommodate all scheduling requests.
-The Chair may postpone and reschedule a hearing, without a request by the parties, when the cause to do so arises.
+The Director may postpone and reschedule a hearing, without a request by the parties, when the cause to do so arises.

 Challenge for Impartiality